 Are there any products or design-innovations that haven’t worked as well as you’d hoped or that have delivered disappointing results?

 I think in any design-focused business, you’re going to have things that work out and things that don’t feel as authentic.
 In the past, we’ve tried women’s clothing, but that didn’t really take off so we decided to stick to what we know – making underwear to help men feel sexy and confident.

 You’ve worked with a lot of models over the years – who are some of the guys that for you have best captured the brand that you want to project to the world?

-You recently booked fitness model Jesse Diamond to feature in your Pride campaign - are you designing any underwear specifically for trans men?
+Are you designing any underwear specifically for trans men?

 Although we don’t currently have any plans to make underwear specifically for trans people, our products already appeal to the trans community since the ‘show-it’ pouches can come in handy.
 However, we hope our work with Jesse and the other trans models is a platform for the trans community, and highlights that we’re a brand that is committed to inclusivity and progressive thinking.